 In an earlier article, we talked about temperature, and I said I could give a very scientific explanation of it.
 Well, the time has come.
-Here we’ll use the kinetic theory approach to explain temperature so you can understand how conductivity depends on it.
+Here we’ll use the kinetic theory approach to explain temperature so you can understand how temperature compensation works and how conductivity depends on it.

 On a microscopic level, physical bodies consist of a combination of molecules and particles.
 Particles have a degree of freedom, which determines their kinetic energy.
 The average kinetic energy of these particles makes what we know as a body’s temperature.